 Communication is Key

-No matter who you are or when your competition is, communication with a coach who can help you make weight in a non-stressful way increases your likelihood of not only making weight but performing at your best when you get there.
-And at the end of the day, that’s really what it is all about, right?
+No matter who you are or when your competition is, communication with a coach who can help you make weight in a stress-free way increases your likelihood of not only making weight but performing at your best when you get there.
+And at the end of the day, that’s what it is all about, right?

 At WAG, we teach our coaches to guide you through weight cuts while keeping you as strong and fueled as possible.
 We get information from the latest science and some awesome WAG coaches who go through this first-hand as they compete on national and international stages.
 If you participate in a weight-specific sport, consider signing up for 1-on-1 coaching ahead of your next big comp!

 This article includes affiliate links.
 We only recommend products we have tried and love!